-The City of Sandy Springs is currently in the process of developing it’s City Center.
+The City of Sandy Springs is currently in the process of developing its city center – City Springs.
 You can use this website to learn about the development activities and community events as the process moves forwards.

 July 9, 2014: C.H.
 Johnson Consulting gave a presentation to the Sandy Springs City Council during a special-called meeting workshop.
 The presentation covered findings from a Performing Arts Center Market Feasibility Study the firm conducted.